The Gainsborough Bath Spa – Bath’s iconic luxury hotel with a Romanesque spa.

 Best Nearby Restaurants

 - Noya’s Kitchen – Friendly, informal supper club and lunchtime restaurant that specializes in home-style Vietnamese cooking.
 Bookings recommended.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Pump Room Restaurant – Attached to the Roman Baths, this elegant Georgian dining room serves light lunches and proper afternoon teas, complete with cakes and dainty little sandwiches.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - The Oven – Artisanal pizzeria specializing in authentic Neapolitan pizza.
 Their signature pizza is topped with cotto ham, ‘nduja, fig jam, and creamed walnuts.
 Popular with families.
-3-minute walk (0.2 mile).
+(0.2 mile).

 Best Nearby Cafes and Tea Shops